 For example, it’s you who would have to deal with owning an SSL certificate and make sure that your hosting service provider has a secure server.
 Also, you will need to configure website security plugins, two-factor authentication, and some other stuff to ensure your website’s protection.

 To make sure you keep your Woocommerce website safe and sound, I recommend hiring a WordPress maintenance and support service.
 I’ve created a list with the best ones.

 On the other hand, Shopify takes control of all the security measures for your website.
 Its services include completely taking care of your website security.
 This hassle-free service will ease you when it comes to thinking about owning an SSL certificate.

 However, all you should do is set a strong password; this is a small part of security that it gives in your hands.

 Moreover, Shopify is PCI compliant right out of the box, while WooCommerce can be that way eventually only if you use the right tools.
 You can also add security badges on both.

 Which One is Better?

 However, it all boils down to your specific needs.
 If you don’t want to take the technical hassle, Shopify is for you.
-And those who are technically skilled, they can give WooCommerce a shot.
+And those who are technically skilled can give WooCommerce a shot.

-Still, you can’t decide which eCommerce you should be opting in 2020!
-Don’t worry you can read detailed Guide Shopify vs. WooCommerce here.
+Still, you can’t decide which eCommerce you should be opting for in 2021!
+Don’t worry; you can read the detailed Guide Shopify vs. WooCommerce here.

-Think to give a shout to Magento?
-Check our Woocommerce vs Magento comparison.
+Think to shout Magento?
+Check our Woocommerce vs. Magento comparison.